-- The Ministry of Home Affairs has just released the guidelines for further easing of restrictions under "Unlock 5".
-This does not affect international travel or immigration. - India Visa application centres and online e-visa application facility are closed till further notice. - Foreign nationals are not permitted to visit the Foreign nationals Regional Registration Office (FRRO) or Foreign nationals Registration Office (FRO) without a prior appointment until further notice.
+- The Ministry of Home Affairs has just released the guidelines for further easing of • restrictions under "Unlock 5".
+This does not affect international travel or immigration. - India Visa application centres and online e-visa application facility are closed till • further notice. - Foreign nationals are not permitted to visit the Foreign nationals Regional Registration Office (FRRO) or Foreign nationals Registration Office (FRO) without a prior appointment until further notice.

-- Regular Visas, e-visas or stay permits of foreign nationals whose visas have expired or will expire after 30 June are deemed valid without fee and without overstay penalties until 30 days after the date of the lifting of the suspension of international passenger services. - The validity of OCI card of foreign nationals presently in India shall remain.

-The deadline for Person of Indian Origin (PIO) cardholders to convert their PIO cards to Overseas Citizens of India (OCI) cards has been extended until 31 December 2021.
+- Regular visa or e-visa or stay stipulation of period of foreign nationals stranded in India due to COVID-19 may be considered as deemed to be valid till 31 August 2021 on gratis basis without levy of any overstay penalty.
+Such foreign nationals may not be required to submit any application to FRRO/FRO concerned for extension of their visas.
+Before exiting the country, they may apply for any exit permission, which would be granted by the FRRO/FRO concerned on gratis basis without levy of any overstay penalty. - The validity of OCI card of foreign nationals presently in India shall remain. - The deadline for Person of Indian Origin (PIO) cardholders to convert their PIO cards to Overseas Citizens of India (OCI) cards has been extended until 31 December 2021.
 If any deadline has been notified by the International Civil Aviation Organisation (ICAO) invalidating PIO cards, PIO cardholders may have to obtain valid visas from Indian consulates.